-- key (string) subsection identifier - ret (user defined) default return value, if nothing is found
+- key (string) subsection identifier - ret (user defined) default return value, if nothing is found return the token type shortname

 Return the prefix, that is used as a prefix for the serial numbers. :return: oath to complete the token initialization some additional details should be returned, which are displayed at the end of the token initialization.
 This is the e.g. the enrollment URL for a Google Authenticator.